-Weathered and pitted with history the reclaimed wood of the the disappearing Midwest barn is the inspiration and the canvas for Marie Roth’s hand painted tributes to Old Glory.
+Weathered and pitted with history, the reclaimed wood of the the disappearing Midwest barn is the inspiration and the canvas for Marie Roth’s hand painted tributes to Old Glory.
 Each American flag comes with a short bio of the barn where the wood originated and story of the flag design.
 From the Betsy Ross to the 50 star, each flag is truly a unique embodiment of history.

 To many, the 36-star flag was the greatest symbol of the Union’s triumph.
-An unfurled 36-star flag was placed under Lincoln’s head as he lies in state in the Capitol Rotunda.
-This Great Luminary 36 star flag is flown from one side of the Lincoln funeral train as it makes its 10-day journey from Washington, DC to Springfield, IL.
-A 35-star flag is flown from the other side of the train.
+An unfurled 36-star flag was placed under Lincoln’s head as he laid in state in the Capitol Rotunda.
+This Great Luminary 36 star flag was flown from one side of the Lincoln funeral train as it made its 10-day journey from Washington, DC to Springfield, IL.
+A 35-star flag was flown from the other side of the train.

-This flag is painted on siding from a barn built in Racine County, WI c.
+This flag is painted on siding from a barn built in Racine County, Wisconsin, c.
 1877 probably by Herman Frank.
 Frank was a German immigrant who began farming on the East Coast but was attracted to the rich soil of the Midwest and the liberal constitution of WI that allowed immigrants the right to vote.
 After two generations, this farm was purchased by the Henkel’s.
 The Guckenberger’s lived on the farm next door and two of their children married.
 It was their intention to stay in Racine and continue to farm.
 Mr. Guckenberger’s Dad convinced them that farming was a perilous life with financial disaster looming at every harvest.
 So, young Mr. Guckenberger and his new wife (and eventually their children) spent the next 30 years in the US Air Force traveling the world on its orders.
 But, like George Washington, Mr. Guckenberger served his country well but always wanted to go home to farm.
 When his Dad passed away, he divided the estate with his brother and became a farmer.
 They also inherited the Hinkel Farm and now raise corn and soy on the joined properties.

 |Dimensions||12 x 12 x 12 in|